-- 3 Known history of allergy or reaction to any component of the study drug formulation. - 4 Previous hypersensitivity, infusion-related reaction, or severe adverse reaction following administration of a mAb. - 5 Any prior receipt of investigational or licensed vaccine or other mAb/biologic indicated for the prevention of SARS-CoV-2 or COVID-19 or expected receipt during the period of study follow-up. - 6 Clinically significant bleeding disorder (eg, factor deficiency, coagulopathy, or platelet disorder), or prior history of significant bleeding or bruising following IM injections or venepuncture. - Any other significant disease, disorder, or finding that, in the judgement of the investigator, may significantly increase the risk to the participant because of participation in the study, affect the ability of the participant to participate in the study, or impair interpretation of the study data.
+- Significant infection or other acute illness, including fever > 100°F (> 37.8°C) on the day prior to or day of randomization. - 2 History of laboratory-confirmed SARS-CoV-2 infection or any positive SARS-CoV-2 result based on available data at screening. - 3 History of infection with severe acute respiratory syndrome (SARS) or Middle East respiratory syndrome (MERS). - 4 Known history of allergy or reaction to any component of the study drug formulation. - 5 Previous hypersensitivity, infusion-related reaction, or severe adverse reaction following administration of a mAb. - 6 Any prior receipt of investigational or licensed vaccine or other mAb/biologic indicated for the prevention of SARS-CoV-2 or COVID-19 or expected receipt during the period of study follow-up. - 7 Clinically significant bleeding disorder (eg, factor deficiency, coagulopathy, or platelet disorder), or prior history of significant bleeding or bruising following IM injections or venepuncture. - Any other significant disease, disorder, or finding that may significantly increase the risk to the participant because of participation in the study, affect the ability of the participant to participate in the study, or impair interpretation of the study data.